This article originally shared only the fibromyalgia test of mapping. This information is now further down this page.

 Many people with Fibromyalgia find Guifenesin an effective treatment to bring healing from the symptoms.

 Guifenesin is recommended in Dr St Amand's book What your Doctor May not Tell You About Fibromyalgia.

 Guifenesin is not available in the UK on the NHS and needs to be bought privately from USA or Canada.

 A good friend of mine is back to a full and busy life after taking it for several years.
 (She still experiences pain though.)

 I have thought of taking Guifenesin and may still do so, but I must admit to being put off by the fact that it takes you through your past symptoms on the way to restoring you to health.

 It makes sense to me that healing is a process.
 But the thought of going back to being in as much pain as I once was and being bedbound again for periods of time is a definite deterrent!

 This process of going through past symptoms is referred to as 'cycling'.
 If Guifenesin works for you you will go through bad patches, each time hopefully followed by moving up to greater health.

 I am no expert on taking Guifenesin for Fibromyalgia or CFS/ME, but I wanted to mention it so that you can do your own research.

-Return from Test for Fibromyalgia to read about other tests relevant to those with the chronic illnesses, Fibromyalgia, Chronic Fatigue Syndrome and Myalgic Encephalomyelitis.
+Click on the middle link below to move from Test for Fibromyalgia to read about other tests relevant to those with the following chronic illnesses, Fibromyalgia, Chronic Fatigue Syndrome and Myalgic Encephalomyelitis.